New Students: March 15 (Regardless of acceptance status)

 What to expect after applying:

-Receive award notification: Incoming students will receive their email in mid-April and returning students will receive an email in mid-May notifying you of your awards.
+Receive award notification: Incoming students and returning students will receive an email in mid-April notifying you of your awards.

 Review awards online and accept or reject awards offered accordingly.
 Note: The total amount you accept will be divided into two equal disbursements.